 Our first afternoon was spent getting to know each other, finding an ATM, and getting caught in the rain!
 FYI, your best bet for getting cash in Siem Reap is to go to a bank.
 And when you sign for the cash, be sure you bring your passport and sign your name just like it looks on the passport!
 And if you get caught in the rain, duck into a coffee shop and look for the rainbow:

 The next morning we set out for the much-awaited journey to Angkor Wat.
-Check it out!
+We had to get ID cards for the duration of our visit:

 This temple was built in only 37 years in the 12th century.
 The stones had to be brought 60 km by either elephant or bamboo raft!
 The stonework was so perfect, I can’t imagine how it could have all been done by hand and not machine!
 We spent nearly two hours walking around the ruins and admiring it all.
 And we made some friends: